Yomna-Eid/EGU25-Poster/README.md

       ii.
 Clean dataset from unnecessary variables\
       iii.
 Subset the study area\
       iv.
 Select polygons in the required study area\
-      **1.2.1.2.5.
-Rasterize the vector dataset to produce the binary map (necessary for pixel-wise operation of down-sampling)**
       v.
+Rasterize the vector dataset to produce the binary map (necessary for pixel-wise operation of down-sampling)** vi.
 Downsample from 30m resolution to 10km (same schema as Dataset 1)\
-      vi.
+      vii.
 Save maps and their downsampled by-products

     c.
 Statistical Part using Ripley’s equation